jkuhno/ragis/README.md

 Depending on the setup you performed, you can either import csv files or query data from Azure.

-**Update:** We provided sample data you can use for csv imports.
-The data now comes with the container.
+We provided sample data you can use for csv imports.
+**Update:**  The data now comes with the container, no need to download the data.
 Input incident can now be selected from a list, and context documents are automatically populated.

 #### "Import CSV"

 <img src="./code/static/ragis-import-csv.png" width="100%">